 First, the main man: Robert Pattinson will be playing Batman/Bruce Wayne.
-It was a long road to get there, however.
+However, it was a long road to get there.

 In May 2019, Deadline reported that director Matt Reeves had two people on his Batman wishlist: Robert Pattinson and Nicholas Hoult, who had previous superhero experience as Beast in X-Men.
 After much debate on social media, Pattinson was eventually cast as Batman a few weeks later.